Thank you to everyone who submitted an extended abstract.

-Note that there will be no extension to the close date for submitting Extended Abstracts or Symposium Proposals.
+Note that there will be no extension to the closing date for submitting Extended Abstracts or Interactive Workshop Proposals.

-Oral presentations will be delivered either F2F or virtually.
+Oral presentations will be delivered either F2F or virtually (pre-recorded).
 F2F sessions will conclude with a combined question and answer session that will include all presenters from the session.
-Virtual presenters will also be invited to participate in Q&A during the conference.

-Presentations should have good structure with a clear message and the key points outlined in the introduction.
+Presentations should be well structured with a clear message and the key points outlined in the introduction.
 Something unique or engaging in the presentation will make the delivery memorable and hold the attention of the audience.

 All Poster presenters must submit an Extended Abstract.
 Poster presenters can request their Extended Abstract be considered for extension to a Full Paper.
-Poster presenters will be provided a 5 minute speed Oral presentation opportunity.
+Poster presenters will be provided a 4 minute rapid fire Oral presentation opportunity.
 Posters need to be generated in both portrait and landscape for F2F and virtual presentation.

-Posters will be presented at the Poster session at the conference venue and online There will be an opportunity for 10 poster presenters, to partner with a Monash Art, Design and Architecture (MADA) final year graphic design student to develop high quality visual communications (e.g. infographic) of their poster content.
+Posters will be presented at the Poster session at the conference venue and online.
+There will be an opportunity for 10 poster presenters to partner with a Monash Art, Design and Architecture (MADA) final year graphic design student to develop high quality visual communications (e.g. infographic) of their poster content.
 The posters that qualify for this will be selected by the Scientific Committee.
-Posters developed through this program for ARSC 2021 can be viewed here.

-Symposium sessions will engage conference delegates in a discussion on a topical subject that aligns with the conference theme.
+Interactive Workshops will engage conference delegates in a discussion on a topical subject that aligns with the conference theme.
 It will generally cover current and emerging areas of road safety (and transport) policy, research, and practice.
-Symposium Proposal submitters are required to submit a proposal that outlines how the session will work and engage interactively with participants.
-Limited Symposium sessions are available, and proposals will be subject to review by the Conference Organising/Scientific Committee.
+Those interested in hosting an Interactive Workshop are required to submit a proposal that outlines how the session will work and engage interactively with participants.
+Limited Interactive Workshop sessions are available, and proposals will be subject to peer review.

-The full Terms & Conditions of submitting an Extended Abstract or Symposium Proposal are available through the submission portal.
+The full Terms & Conditions of submitting an Extended Abstract or Interactive Workshop Proposal are available through the submission portal.

-Should your Extended Abstract (includes Extended Abstracts for Posters) be accepted by the Conference Organisers, the presenting author will be required to register to attend the conference as a paid delegate by 1st July 2022.
+Should your Extended Abstract (includes Extended Abstracts for Posters) or Interactive Workshop Proposal be accepted by the Conference Organisers, the presenting author will be required to register to attend the conference as a paid delegate by 21 July 2023.
 Failure to register may result in your submission being deleted from the conference program.

-Neither the invitation to submit an Extended Abstract, nor the acceptance of an Extended Abstract, Poster, or Symposium constitute an offer to pay travel, accommodation, registration or other costs associated with the conference.
+Neither the invitation to submit an Extended Abstract, nor the acceptance of an Extended Abstract, Poster, or Interactive Workshop constitute an offer to pay travel, accommodation, registration or other costs associated with the conference.
 Similarly, no speaker fee will be paid to presenters.

-The Conference Organisers reserve the right to allocate Extended Abstracts, Posters and Symposia into sessions as they see fit in accordance with the overall program objectives.
+The Conference Organisers reserve the right to allocate Extended Abstracts, Posters and Interactive Workshops into sessions as they see fit in accordance with the overall program objectives.

-Extended Abstracts, Posters or Symposium that do not include all required information, or that contain contents found to be unsuitable, may be rejected.
+Extended Abstracts, Posters or Interactive Workshops that do not include all required information, or that contain contents found to be unsuitable, may be rejected.

-For those authors who requested they want to expand their Extended Abstract into a ‘Full Paper’ (approx. 10 pages + references) for run on submission into the Journal of Road Safety that undergoes further peer-review, guidelines will be provided on how to prepare these ‘Full Papers’.
+For those authors who request expanding their Extended Abstract into a ‘Full Paper’ (approx. 10 pages + references) for further submission to the Journal of Road Safety (with additional peer-review processes), guidelines will be provided on how to prepare these ‘Full Papers’.
 Note that any ‘Full Papers’ rejected via the Journal peer-review process will revert back to the original ‘accepted Extended Abstract: Oral Presentation / Poster’ decision.